cms-opendata-analyses/HiForestProducerTool/README.md

 ### Run the analysis

-[forest2dimuon.C](forest2dimuon.C) is analyzing the output root file.
+[forest2dimuon.C](forest2dimuon.C) is a script to analyze the output root file.
 It applies a trigger filter, does some basic analysis selections and produces a histogram with the dimuon invariant mass.

 Run this analysis script with
 ```